ArianJr/Airline-Flights-Data-Visualization-and-ML-100/README.md

 Computer Engineering Student | Data Science and AI Enthusiast 📧 [arianjafar59@gmail.com]

+## 📄 License

+This project is licensed under the [MIT License](LICENSE).
+Feel free to use, modify, and share with attribution.

+---

 #### Thanks for checking out my project!
 If you found it helpful or interesting, consider giving it a ⭐ on GitHub.